mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 - e.g. Create Actions, Log a Call, Update Actions, Custom Actions.

 ## Global Actions
+These actions can be added to any page that supports actions.
+Some notes:
+- Record Creation - allows creation of object records.
+- Configuration - defined in ```Setup > Global Action```.
+- Object Relationship - there is ```no automatic relationship``` between records that's created and any other record.
+- Accessibility - available from the ```home``` page, ```Chatter tab```, Chatter groups, ```object pages```, and custom ```Lightning app pages```.

+Actions types include:
+- Create a Record
+- Send Email
+- Log a Call
+- Custom Visualforce
+- Custom Canvas
+- Lightning Component

+Global Actions can be accessed by clicking on the ```Global Actions Menu``` which i the '+' icon in the Salesforce Header (near your profile icon).
+In mobile, it can be accessed in the ```action bar``` on the ```Feed``` and ```People``` pages.

+Global Actions can be created to perform any of the following: Create standard object, create custom object, log a call, send an email, display vp page, display custom canvaas, launch a lightning component.

+‘Create a Record’ action can be used by users to create supported object records without leaving the page they are on.

+Global actions have layouts of their own called global publisher layouts.
+A global publisher layout is not associated to any object.
+If an object page layout is not customized with actions, the actions on those object record pages are inherited from the global publisher layout.

+Global Publisher Layouts - position nof the actions can be customized from: Setup, User Interface, Global Actions, Publisher Layouts.
+Global Publisher Layouts can be assigned by profile.

+After a Mass Quick Action is set up, up to 100 records can be selected in a list view and perform mass updates in Lightning Experience.
+Mass quick actions cannot be performed on a Recently Viewed list.

 ## Dynamic Actions

 ## Object-Specific Actions
 ## Scenarios & Solutions